Overview:

 Observation

-Clients enrolled in AIR are looking to maximize and optimize accessibility within their own websites.
+Clients enrolled in AIR are looking to optimize accessibility within their own websites.
 Besides adhering to WCAG standards, sites must also have their cognitive accessibility improved to create a seamless experience for users.

 Our team was paired with Emergent Literacy, a nonprofit with an existing website.